tanyafish/parachute/teacherguide.md

 You could use it to make messages to be decoded, or get the young uns to make their own as a challenge for you.

 You could also look at other patterns that could be used to encode a message in a similar way - such as necklaces with two bead colours, or a tiled floor, or a barcode style system of stripes.

+## Curriculum Links

+#### UK
+KS2 - solve problems by decomposing them into smaller parts KS3 - understand how numbers can be represented in binary, and be able to carry out simple operations on binary numbers GCSE Computing -
+OCR - Data representation - the use of binary codes to represent characters;
+AQA - Number bases, units of information, binary arithmetic, character encoding;
+EDEXCEL - understand that computers use binary to represent data, understand how computers encode characters